UX Writer vs Copywriter: What’s the ACTUAL Difference?

 People often confuse a UX writer with a copywriter.
 These two are two different writing categories.

-UX is an advanced form of technical writing that includes the duty to write website content depending on the UX design.
-UX writers collaborate with graphics and UX/UI designers through collaborative design tools like Figma and Adobe XD.
+UX is an advanced form of technical writing that involves writing website content aligned with the UX design.
+UX writers collaborate with graphics and UX/UI designers using tools like Figma and Adobe XD.

 If you want to learn more via video, then watch below.
 Otherwise, skip ahead.